← Documentation home

 Can the contract be paused?

-The owner can pause new deposits via a single global depositsPaused flag.
+The OPERATOR_ROLE holder can pause new deposits via a single global depositsPaused flag.
 Withdrawals are never paused.
 Filing, cancelling, and executing all keep working regardless of pause state.

 Scenarios